 - the recipient asserting that it is a resource.

-When waste is no longer regulated as waste
+When is waste no longer regulated as waste?

 To achieve a more sustainable environment, there is real value in diverting suitable waste for resource recovery, through activities such as recycling.